speedscale/docs/docs/configuration/transform-traffic/common-patterns/guide-jwt.md

     replay.speedscale.com/testconfig-id: "standard"
     replay.speedscale.com/cleanup: "inventory"
     sidecar.speedscale.com/inject: "true"
-    replay.speedscale.com/secrets: "secret_name"
+    replay.speedscale.com/secrets: "secret-name"
 ```

 If you need mulitple secrets, then seperate them with commas (no spaces).
-For example, the value of `replay.speedscale.com/secrets` would change to `secret_name,secret2,secret3`.
+For example, the value of `replay.speedscale.com/secrets` would change to `secret-name,secret2,secret3`.